weijiaheng/Advances-in-Label-Noise-Learning/README.md

 # Learning-with-Noisy-Labels

-    A curated list of resources for Learning with Noisy Labels (focus on papers after 2019, for previous works, please refer to (https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise)).
+    A curated list of resources for Learning with Noisy Labels

 ---